In the Northern Tasmania Region, Health Care and Social Assistance is the largest employer, generating 10,023 local jobs in 2018/19.

-- A larger percentage of local workers employed in Health Care and Social Assistance (16.2% compared to 14.2%)
+- A larger percentage of local workers employed in the field of Health Care and Social Assistance (15.4% compared to 13.6%)

-- A larger percentage of local workers employed in Retail Trade (12.0% compared to 11.0%)
+- A larger percentage of local workers employed in the field of Manufacturing (9.4% compared to 7.8%)

-- A smaller percentage of local workers employed in Public Administration and Safety (4.9% compared to 7.4%)
+- A larger percentage of local workers employed in the field of Agriculture, Forestry and Fishing (6.0% compared to 4.9%)